aroberge/ideas/README.md

 Wonderful, please file an issue so that I can attempt to fix it.
 Note however that some examples are just proof of concepts and are not meant to be robust.

-> _I found a cool use of import hooks in another project, different from
-> all of your examples._

-Please, give me the details and I will see if I can **easily** include a similar example and if I think it is worthwhile to do so.

 > _Can I contribute code for a new example?_

 Yes, please, by all means.
 But I suggest that you first create an issue that gives an overview of what you wish to accomplish.

+> _I found a cool use of import hooks in another project, different from
+> all of your examples.
+Could you include it?_

+Please, give me the details and I will see if I can **easily** include a similar example and if I think it is worthwhile to do so.

 > _I think that the explanation you have written for X could be improved upon._